 The school shares the London Borough of Tower Hamlet's commitment to being an anti-racist borough and to tackle and eliminate race discrimination.
-The council's Black, Asian, and Minority Ethnic Inequalities Commission (2021) concluded that racism still exists within institutions and structures in the borough and has developed an action plan to achieve race equality at pace.
-The action plan recognises that schools have a powerful and significant role in changing narratives and bringing about social change through education.
-Actions to implement a whole school approach to anti-racism are identified and reflected in the school's Equalities objectives which are reviewed on an annual basis.
-Interim action is also taken in response to emerging issues where appropriate.
+The council's Black, Asian, and Minority Ethnic Inequalities Commission (2021) concluded that racism still exists within institutions and structures in the borough and has developed an action plan to achieve race equality at pace.4 The action plan recognises that schools have a powerful and significant role in changing narratives and bringing about social change through education.
+[Insert reference to school's initiatives in implementing a whole school approach to anti-racism]

-9. CHILDREN WHO MAY BE POTENTIALLY MORE AT RISK OF HARM
+CHILDREN WHO MAY BE POTENTIALLY MORE AT RISK OF HARM